Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Routes and transport companies

-You can use any of the routes and transport companies on the following lists to bring your pet into the UK under the Pet Travel Scheme.
+You can use any of the routes and transport companies on the following lists to bring your pet into Great Britain under the Pet Travel Scheme.
 However, any carriage of pet animals is subject to the agreement of the transport company.
 There may also be a limit to the total number of pets that the transport company will let you travel with.
 Check with them that they are prepared to carry your pet(s).

 You are not permitted to bring a pet into the UK on a private boat or plane from outside the UK.